Healthy ways to reduce stress as finals approach

 Switching gears to the health and fitness aspect of mental health, Moody discussed how fitness can play a role in reducing stress levels.

-“We are seeing such a rise in the reports of anxiety, stress and depression especially among our college students,” she said.
+“We are seeing such a rise in the reports of anxiety, stress, and depression especially among our college students,” she said.
+Some students have chosen to visit the honey lake depression treatment center to combat their troubles as there is now a long waiting list for a counseling session.
 “It’s a problem nationwide, and I just think that we could combat that with holistic treatments to reduce the overcrowding that is happening at our counseling center if we could get more people active and involved in our recreation center.”
+We’re supporting any students who are struggling and hopefully, getting them active will at least ease some pain for them.

 Many students on campus are facing gym intimidation due to the size, crowd and noise of the recreation center.
 “Probably one of our biggest barriers,” Moody said, is attracting people who aren’t always comfortable in the gym, aren’t familiar with it or don’t know exactly what to do.